BADDEST MOFOS EVER: CHUCK CHUCK WRATH OF THE NATTY AXE GIANT SIPES

 Notice that headline, natty bros?
 You guys might want to stop paying attention to those stupid fucking genetics limits charts.
 The only reason for consulting for examining those entirely specious charts (which I’ll cover in a subsequent article) is because you’re looking for an excuse to be small and weak.

-Unlike modern lifters, who possess all of the personality of a wax replica of Ben Stein, the depth of a spilled shot of vodka, and the varied interests of autistic trapped in a stairwell, Chuck Sipes didn’t just lift weights and stare at himself in the mirror.
-He organized the American Bodybuilding Club in the 1960’s, which was practically free to join, and gave exhibitions and lectures on the benefits of fitness and recreational sports.
+Unlike modern lifters, who possess all the personality of a wax replica of Ben Stein, the depth of a spilled shot of vodka, and the varied interests of autistic trapped in a stairwell, Chuck Sipes didn’t just lift weights and stare at himself in the mirror.
+However, he organized the American Bodybuilding Club in the 1960’s, which was practically free to join, and gave exhibitions and lectures on the benefits of fitness and recreational sports.
 After he hung up his posing trunks, Chuck volunteered with crippled and retarded kids, which is impressive because he was not too far removed from a time when humanity either euthanized them or stuffed them in the basement of a mental institution until some asshole doctor wanted to torture, lobotomize, or starve them to death.

 As if that wasn’t enough do-goodery and well-roundedness, Sipes also painted a shitload of Western landscapes and 19th century mountain men.
-He also took teenage criminals on on week-long trips into the mountains to teach them to rely on teamwork for survival, presaging the spate of horrible reality television American women would come to watch 30 years later.
-In spite of all that and his hyper-enthusiastic faith in the Christians’ corpse god, Chuck Sipes apparently had enough of the seizures and depression stemming from his head injuries and hung it up on February 24, 1993, at the age of 61.
+He also took teenage criminals on week-long trips into the mountains to teach them to rely on teamwork for survival, presaging the spate of horrible reality television American women would come to watch 30 years later.
+Despite all that and his hyper-enthusiastic faith in the Christians’ corpse god, Chuck Sipes apparently had enough of the seizures and depression stemming from his head injuries and hung it up on February 24, 1993, at the age of 61.
 Ever the badass, Sipes was buried in buckskins, just like Davy Crockett would have been if Mexican soldiers hadn’t scattered and defiled his remains out of bitterness that they suck at war harder than channers suck at lifting.

 Chuck Sipes’ Contest History